-Click the link below for an overview of our learning challenge curriculum from years 1-6 for 2016/17:
+Click the link below for an overview of our challenge curriculum from years 1-6 for 2017/18:

-We provide a learning challenge curriculum ensuring that children benefit through the delivery of a rich, diverse, creative approach to teaching and learning.
+We provide a challenge curriculum ensuring that children benefit through the delivery of a rich, diverse, creative approach to teaching and learning with a high focus on using quality texts, mastery in mathematics and collaborative learning.
 We have identified the following as our curriculum guarantee to learners at The Oak Tree Academy:

-1. A curriculum that integrates assessment as an important part of learning and encourages growth mind sets
+1. A curriculum that integrates assessment as an integral part of learning and encourages growth mind sets

 2. A curriculum that makes direct links with skills for the future

 3. A curriculum that places a high priority on developing speaking and listening skills

 4. A curriculum that places a high priority on developing independence skills

 In planning an effective curriculum we recognise the following: